yuzeh/metagrok/README.md

 * Fix `challenge_bot.py` (an agent on a Showdown server that only responds to challenges)
 * Refactor the code so that this project makes sense as a package on PyPI

+A less trivial (but way more exciting) improvement would be to make this work with doubles (and thereby work with VGC formats)!

 Please open an issue with a proposed plan before starting to do any work!

 [showdown]: https://pokemonshowdown.com